ghaiklor/terminal-canvas/README.md

 ### Difference between two frames

-The last thing, that I made, is to update only cells, that really was changed.
+The last thing I did, was update only cells that really changed.

 The algorithm is simple.

 When you are writing to the canvas, all write operations mark virtual cells as modified cells.
 After some time, you decide to flush changes.
-When flush() method was called it does 2 things:
+When flush() method is called it does 2 things:

 - Iterate through all cells and find only cells with modified marker;
-- Convert modified cell to control sequence and compare that sequence with the sequence which was used at the previous frame;
+- Convert modified cell to control sequence and compare that sequence with the sequence that was used at the previous frame;
 - If they are not equal, store new control sequence and write to stream, otherwise, ignore it

-That's how I made possible to render videos in the terminal at 30 FPS.
+That's how I made it possible to render videos in the terminal at 30 FPS.

 BTW, if I remove Throttle stream, I'm getting 120 FPS :smiley: